heitzn/busted/README.md

 ## How does it work?
 Motion capture is done using [Motion](https://motion-project.github.io/).

-Everytime a new event captured by the camera, an email is sent through Gmail to notify that something is happening.
-Then a series of photos are taken at a regular (configurable) time interval to capture the motion scene and each photo is sent individually by email.
+Everytime a new event is captured by the camera, an email is sent through Gmail to notify that something is happening.
+Then a series of photos are taken at a regular (configurable) time interval to capture the motion scene.
+Each photo is sent individually by email.

 ## Technical requirements
-* Raspberry Pi (tested on a Pi 2 running Raspbian buster)
+* Raspberry Pi (tested on a Pi 2 running Raspbian Buster)
-* Docker installed and configured (tested with version 19.03)
+* Docker Engine installed and configured
 * Raspberry Pi Camera module connected and enabled in the `raspi-config` interface

 ## Configuration
 * Configure the `motion.conf` file as required (in particular the `on_event_start` and `on_picture_save` properties)
 * Configure the `msmtprc.conf` file to use you own email provider and account
-* Make the `cctv.sh` script executable: `chmod u+x cctv.sh`

 ## Building the Docker image
 `docker build . -t busted`